la10736/rstest/README.md

 # A simple `pytest` clone for Rust

 `rstest` use procedural macro to implement simple fixtures and table based tests.
-To use it you need at least 1.30 toolchain (beta channel till 2018-10-25) and add follow lines to your `Cargo.toml` file:
+To use it you need at least 1.30 toolchain and add follow lines to your `Cargo.toml` file:

 ```
 [dev-dependencies]